 Biodegradability & Compostability

-The Nature of Composting: Composting is a process which may contain brief episodes of elevated heat or “thermophilic” conditions (defined as higher than 45°C or > 115F) followed by long periods (2 – 6 months) of moderate-heating or “mesophilic” conditions of ambient temperature up to 45°C. Mesophilic degradation of organic molecules is remarkably efficient as organisms and natural compounds have evolved under such circumstances.
+The Nature of Composting: Composting is a process which may contain brief episodes of elevated heat or “thermophilic” conditions (defined as higher than 45°C or 115F) followed by long periods (2 – 6 months) of moderate-heating or “mesophilic” conditions of ambient temperature up to 45°C. Mesophilic degradation of organic molecules is remarkably efficient since a diversity of organisms have evolved under such circumstances.
 High temperatures speed reactions and favor chemical hydrolysis.
 Ideally, to match composting, test standards should include and mimic both sets of environments.